Zprime137/iZ-library/README.md

 The iZ-Framework is a comprehensive suite of efficient prime sieving and generation algorithms.
 Detailed in the accompanying paper (main.pdf), which is under submission for peer-review, this library presents novel methods that dramatically reduce the computational burden of prime sieving through continuous refinements to tackle persistent challenges for large-scale applications.

-Below are the key algorithms with benchmarks against well-optimized custom implementation of these algorithms:
+Below are the key algorithms with benchmarks against, well-optimized, custom implementation of these algorithms:

 - Sieve of Eratosthenes
 - Segmented Sieve